sourceduty/Mouse_Pointer_Circle/README.md

 ### Mouse_Pointer_Circle

-🖱 Move the mouse cursor in a circle with CRTL + 1 keys.
+🖱 Move the mouse cursor in a circle with "CRTL + 1" keys.

 When CRTL + 1 is pressed the mouse cursor moves in a circle around its last position three times.